 If you have not already done so, read Global Tools before beginning this POD.

-- Unreached unreligious people groups are atheistic in nature and inhabit China, Mongolia, North Korea, and portions of Southeast Asia (Vietnam).
+- Unreached unreligious people groups are atheistic in nature and inhabit China, Mongolia, North Korea, and portions of Southeast Asia.

 - “Is China a mission field or missionary force?
 The answer is both” —Todd Ahrend.

-Describe where you are in the journey of being sent.
+Describe where you are in the process of being sent (to unreached peoples).

 Watch Hope For Billions (4:00)